-Fig. 3(b) illustrates how the IP-over-OTN graph in Fig. 3(a) has been converted into a collapsed IP-OTN graph.
-The collapsed graph is composed of the OTN nodes, OTN links, IP Nodes, IP-OTN links (represented by the single straight grey lines), and IP links (represented by the dashed black lines).
-The latter are represented by direct links between the OTN nodes incident to the endpoints of each IP link.
+Fig. 4(b) illustrates how the IP-over-OTN graph in Fig. 4(a) has been converted into a collapsed IP-OTN graph.
+The collapsed graph is composed of the OTN nodes, OTN links, IP Nodes, IP-OTN links (represented by the single straight gray lines), and IP links (represented by the dashed black lines).
 Here, we assume that each IP node has a single residual port of capacity 20.
 The numbers on each link represent the capacity of the link followed by the cost of using this link.
 Observe that we set the cost of the IP links to 1, whereas the cost of the OTN links is set to a really high number to discourage the routing from passing through OTN links.